IronManV/SearchPhoto/README.md

 ### Prerequisites

-In order to be able to edit this project, you will need to download [Micosoft Visual Studio Installer Projects](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects)
+In order to be able to edit installer project, you will need to download [Micosoft Visual Studio Installer Projects](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects)

 ### Installing